-A propane generator run time chart can help you determine how long your generator is likely to run depending on the quantity of propane in the tank.
+A propane generator run time chart can help you determine how long your generator is likely to run, depending on the quantity of propane in the tank.
 This information can help you determine whether the generator fits your needs.

 How Long Will a Generator Run on Propane vs Gas?

 On average, generators will use about 2-3 pounds of propane per hour, meaning that a generator can operate for 5-6 hours on 20 pounds of propane.
-But this depends on other devices you want to run.
+But this depends on the other devices you want to run.
 The heavier the load, the shorter the running time.

 Does a Generator Run Longer on Gas or Propane?